Chirag-ahir/My-SQL-All-Basic/README.md

 A primary key generally focuses on the uniqueness of the table.
 It assures the value in the specific column is unique.
 A foreign key is generally used to build a relationship between the two tables.
 Table allows only one primary key.

 What is the difference between Char and Varchar?<br>
 CHAR is a fixed length field; VARCHAR is a variable length field.
-If you are storing strings with a wildly variable length such as names, then use a VARCHAR, if the length is always the same, then use a CHAR because it is slightly more size-efficient
+If you are storing strings with a wildly variable length such as names, then use a VARCHAR, if the length is always the same, then use a CHAR because it is slightly more size-efficient.

+What is the difference between Primary key and Unique key?<br>
+Primary key will not accept NULL values whereas Unique key can accept NULL values.
+A table can have only one primary key whereas there can be multiple unique key on a table.

  What is SQL Joins ?<br>
  A SQL JOIN clause is used to combine rows from two or more tables, based on a related column between them.<br>